Matthew Wright 7am - 10am

 "The Prime Minister wants to see everybody getting behind the team to cheer them on, not boo."

-The delayed European tournament, for which England are among the favourites, kicks off on Friday night, with games played in stadiums across the continent.
-England first play on Sunday.
+The delayed European tournament, for which England are among the favourites, kicked off on Friday night, with games played in stadiums across the continent.

 Several games will be held at Wembley, including the final, meaning England fans won't need to leave the country to see Harry Kane, Marcus Rashford and Raheem Sterling try to claim the nation's first ever win in the competition.